rero/sonar.ch/content/post/sonar-project-the-end-of-an-adventure.md

 tags: ["project"]
 ---

-After two years of intense work, cross-institutional exchanges, lively debates, feasibility analysis and exploratory tests, the SONAR project ended at the end of 2020.
-It was carried out as part of the P-5 program "Scientific Information: Access, Processing and Storage" of swissuniversities.
+After two years of intensive work, cross-institutional exchanges, lively debates, feasibility analysis and exploratory tests, the SONAR project ended at the end of 2020.
+It was carried out as part of the P-5 program "Scientific information: access, processing and safeguarding" of swissuniversities.
 The objective was to set up a national platform for open access scientific publications.

 <!--more-->